 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

-Let me know if you try this easy air fryer BBQ ribs recipe.
+Let me know if you try this easy air fryer ribs recipe.
 It has the best dry rib rub and this recipe will become one that you make again and again!
 It is a tasty quick dinner that everyone loves.
 The biggest benefit of cooking ribs in the air fryer is that they cook faster than traditional low and slow methods such as baking, slow cooking, grilling and even smoking.

 You Might Also Like

 Bella Bucchiotti is a storyteller, food lover, dog mom and adventure seeker living on the Pacific coast.
 She shares her passion for food, dogs, fitness, adventures, travel and philanthropy, in hopes of encouraging followers to run the extra mile, try new recipes, visit unfamiliar places and stand for a cause.
 Bella lives with Type 1 Diabetes and Celiac Disease.